Ellis Stanley Joseph: 1916 & 1917 shipments (thylacine or 'Tasmanian tiger', elephant & 'Hawaiian wallabies')

 Joseph played a small part in hastening the extinction of the thylacine or 'Tasmanian tiger', by providing two of the animals to the Bronx Zoo, in New York in 1916 and 1917.
 The first animal died after only seven days at the zoo, while the second lived until September 1919.

 On a visit to the Bronx Zoo, the director of the Melbourne Zoo, Mr. Le Souef, said upon seeing the last animal, "I advise you to take excellent care of that specimen; for when it is gone, you never will get another.
 The species soon will be extinct".
 The last known thylacine died at the Beaumaris Zoo in Hobart in 1936.

 In 1916, Joseph delivered a young African elephant to Honolulu's Kapiolani Park Zoo.
 Named 'Miss Daisy'—almost certainly the same elephant as 'African Daisy' who was used for fundraising in Sydney in 1915—she was at the zoo until March 1933, when she went on a rampage.
 She killed her keeper George Conradt, got loose, and was then shot dead.

-Two brush-tailed rock wallabies sold in 1916 by Ellis Joseph to a developer, for his private zoo, are believed to be the ancestors of the wild population of wallabies in the Kalihi Valley on the Hawaiian island of O'ahu.
+Two brush-tailed rock wallabies sold in 1916 by Ellis Joseph to Richard Henderson Trent, for his private zoo, are believed to be the ancestors of the wild population of wallabies in the Kalihi Valley on the Hawaiian island of O'ahu.

 1920 shipment

 Using his estate 'Highfield Hall' to accommodate the creatures, Joseph accumulated a consignment of over 4,000 Australian birds, animals and reptiles for the New York Zoo.
 This live cargo was shipped from Sydney on the steamer Bellbuckle, which arrived in New York on 29 October 1920.
 Mr. Joseph accompanied his live cargo as a passenger.
 (Prior to leaving Sydney, in August 1920, he sold his pet chimpanzee—the second one that he owned called 'Casey'—to the Taronga Park Zoo.)

 The shipment included a lung-fish, from the Burnett River in Queensland, for the New York Zoo.
 This was unusual for Ellis Joseph, who was interested in all animals but did "not deal in fishes, except on his breakfast plate".

 Some of the creatures were sent to the US under an agreement between American zoos and Australian zoos, to cooperate by providing specimens endemic to each country, and some belonged to Mr. Joseph himself.
 The exact role of Ellis Joseph was controversial; he appeared to be both a wildlife dealer and simultaneously acting as an 'agent' for the Australian zoos.

-While in New York, Mr. Joseph assembled a shipment of creatures destined for Australian zoos.
+While in New York, Joseph assembled a shipment of creatures destined for Australian zoos.
 He left New York, together with his new live cargo, aboard the ss Canastota on 6 March 1921.